 CreditRepair.com has been an industry leader in providing credit repair services for many years.
-They are known for their simple business model that includes a straightforward three-step approach, and they offer only a single credit repair plan.
+They are known for their simple business model that includes a straightforward three-step approach.

 In May of 2019, Credit Repair.com, their sister company, Lexington Law, and parent company Progrexion Inc. were hit with a lawsuit from the Consumer Financial Protection Bureau for deceptive marketing practices that may affect your decision on which credit repair company to choose.